git-pull/website/mentoring/index.rst

 Take the leap into Python
 -------------------------

-You want to learn a stack of technologies perfect for running your own show.
-My mentoring workshops are all about teaching best technologies and frameworks that are available for starting your own web-based business.
+My courses are based off the best technologies for running your own show.
+My mentoring workshops are all about learning the skills and frameworks needed to create a self-service SAAS solution.

 These workshops are fully remote.
 All you need is a terminal, skype or Google Hangouts, internet, and most importantly, a hunger to learn.